nice-php/framework/README.md

 Visit `index.php/hello/Tyler` and you will see "Hello, Tyler!".

+#### Enabled application-wide caching

+The default installation will not write anything to any cache file.
+This means that for each request, by default, the container is re-built.
+This is a relatively expensive process, but you can easily enable caching by simply making a cache directory.

+Create a directory in your project root called `cache`.
+Ensure your webserver user has permissions to write to this directory.

 #### Enabling session management

 By default, session management is disabled.
 If you'd like to enable it, add the following: